What Is Malware & Why Is It So Dangerous? Full 2024 Guide

 Malware is short for “malicious software” and is a broad term that refers to any kind of software designed to infiltrate a digital device with malicious intent.
 There are many different types of malware, including adware, viruses, spyware, ransomware, trojans, worms, rootkits, and more.

-Some types of malware may just be annoying, hijacking your browser to show you constant advertisements, while others may seek to steal your login credentials or other personal information, block your access to your own files and demand money in exchange for the key, or otherwise exploit your system’s resources for the attacker’s gain.
+Some types of malware may just be annoying, hijacking your browser to show you constant advertisements, while others may seek to steal your login credentials or other personal information, block your access to your own files and demand money, or otherwise exploit your system’s resources for the attacker’s gain.
 Last but certainly not least, some malware has no other purpose than to damage or destroy your device.

 All digital devices and operating systems can be vulnerable to malware infection, whether it’s a computer (Windows, macOS, Linux, or ChromeOS) or a phone/tablet (Android or iOS).
 So no matter what you’re using, it’s important to practice good digital hygiene and to use a reliable antivirus to protect your device(s).